Anuska27-ui/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment2.md

 ## session 8 (consolidate)

 In this session I looked at past exercises and did some of them again and went through the Cisco Cyber Security System.
+I have spent the last few weeks learning about programming languages and operating systems and practical work with hardware and software.
+My next step will be to practice advanced HTML and to learn more about file systems and security.

 TBD